ksandom/mass/docs/creatingAMacro.md

 # Variables
 There are currerntly two types of variables with very different purposes.

- * Result variables - %resultKey% - reference items within the result of commands you invoke.
+ * Result variables - `%resultKey%` - reference items within the result of commands you invoke.
 This is primarily used to retrieve parts of a result.
- * Store variables - ~!ModuleName,variableName!~ - reference items within the store.
+ * Store variables - `~!ModuleName,variableName!~` - reference items within the store.
 This is primarily used for working with configuration (both mass and your macros) and parameters.

 ## Result variables
-*reference items within the result of commands you invoke.
+`%resultKey%` - *reference items within the result of commands you invoke.
 This is primarily used to retrieve parts of a result.*

 Say we typed `mass --list=ex`.
 We might get a result like this:
     # mass --list=ex